RULES & CONDITIONS OF ENTRY:

 - Vine to Valley short distances are untimed and purely fun trails for 2019

-- Only the 10km and above trail runs will be timed runs
+- Only the runs above 10km are timed

 - The First 10 runners to complete every run will receive a winners medal